 - When and where you believe the injury occurred.

-- How and when you first reported the injury.
+- How and when you first reported the injury, if applicable.

-- Your medical history, including how soon you contacted a doctor and your treatments.
+- Your medical history, including how soon you contacted your doctor.

 - Take a break from loud noises every 15 minutes.

 - Give your ears about 18 hours of rest after exposure to loud noises.